sshtools/two-slices/README.md

 ## All Platforms

 All platforms support Growls GNTP protocol.
-If you have have Growl for Mac OS X, Linux or Windows installed, running on listening on the default port, it will be used in preference to all platform specific notification systems.
+If you have have Growl for Mac OS X, Linux or Windows installed, and it is listening on the default port, it will be used in preference to all platform specific notification systems.

 All platforms can use one of the Java GUI toolkit specific implementations, such as JavaFX or SWT.
 If these toolkit libraries are available, those will be chosen if the experience is superior to the native implementation.